 The City of Marietta does not receive any federal funding specifically to address homelessness (ESG, COC).
 Community Development Division staff serve as members of the Marietta/Cobb Continuum of Care, which promotes communitywide commitment to the goal of ending homelessness.
-In January 2023, the COC conducted its annual Housing Inventory County and Point In Time Count (sheltered count) to assess the number of beds available in Cobb County as well as the number of unsheltered residents.
-As of January, a total of 786 year-round beds were identified.
-It is important to note that a large number of these beds are through the VASH program and provide permanent supportive housing to veterans.
-381 beds were found available through Emergency Shelter and Transitional Housing projects.
-During the PIT count, 315 individuals (192 households) were identified as sheltered in Emergency Shelter and Transitional Housing.
-Only a sheltered count was conducted in PY22.
-An additional 283 individuals were being served through rapid re-housing and permanent supportive housing on the night of the PIT count.
+The City has a permanent seat on the Cobb Homeless Alliance Board (Marietta/Cobb CoC), and is an active participant in all CoC activities.
+In January 2024, the COC conducted its annual Housing Inventory County and Point In Time Count (sheltered & unsheltered count) to assess the number of beds available in Cobb County as well as the number of unsheltered and sheltered residents.
+As of January, a total of 847 year-round beds (and 40 overflow beds) were identified.
+240 beds were found available through Emergency Shelter projects and 140 beds through Transitional Housing projects.
+92 beds were identified for Rapid Rehousing projects and 415 beds for Permanent Supportive Housing projects.
+It is important to note that a large number of these PSH beds are through the VASH program and provide permanent supportive housing to veterans (281 beds).
+During the PIT count, 268 individuals (191 households) were identified as sheltered in Emergency Shelter and Transitional Housing.
+283 unsheltered individuals were identified through in-person interview surveys as well as observation counts.
+In PY23, a very intentional effort was made to perform a more thorough PIT count.
+This involved a strategic partnership with law enforcement throughout the county and cities to properly map known encampments and popular areas where unsheltered individuals live.
+While the number of unsheltered individuals counted during the PIT night was an increase, it signaled a more accurate count rather than an extreme uptick in the number of unsheltered individuals.